The best waterproof jackets for women

 But what style to choose?

 Bright yellow fishermen's jackets are fine for braving a windswept walk or a trip to the playground, but probably don't convey the professional attitude you're aiming for at work, while a classic trench might seem a bit too 'grown up'.
-It might seem indulgent to own more than one waterproof coat, but with Britain's wet weather it's an investment that will pay off over the years.
+It might seem indulgent to own more than one waterproof coat, but with Britain's reliably wet weather, spreading your bets is an investment that will pay off over the years.

 Best for the nine-to-five commute: Blocktech by Uniqlo